ossu/computer-science/README.md

 ### Evaluation

-Upon completing your final project, use our [community](#community) channels to announce it.
+Upon completing your final project, submit your project's information to [PROJECTS](PROJECTS.md) via a pull request and use our [community](#community) channels to announce it to your fellow students.

 Your peers and mentors from OSSU will then informally evaluate your project.
 You will not be "graded" in the traditional sense — everyone has their own measurements for what they consider a success.
 The purpose of the evaluation is to act as your first announcement to the world that you are a computer scientist,